 Santiago Casilla returns to Athletics on a 2-year contract

-Relief pitcher Sa...
-OAKLAND, Calif. - Relief pitcher Santiago Casilla is crossing the bay again, re-joining the Oakland Athletics with a two-year contract Friday after seven seasons with San Francisco.
+In this May 19, 2016, file photo, San Francisco Giants closer Santiago Casilla pitches against the San Diego Padres in the ninth inning of the Giants' 3-1 victory in a baseball game in San Diego.
+Relief pitcher Santiago Casilla is crossing the bay again, re-joining the Oakland Athletics with a two-year contract Friday, Jan.
+20, 2017, after seven seasons with San Francisco.

 Add your comments below